Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

 Figure~\ref{fig.lowrank} shows the convergence results.
-Similar to those for the sparse example in Figure~\ref{fig.sparse}, we observe that the objective value $\Phi$ monotonically decreases and the errors in two consecutive PALM steps decrease quickly.
-It takes PALM less than $300$ iterations to reach $e_X,e_Y \leq 2 \times 10^{-6}$ and $e_{XY} \leq 2 \times 10^{-4}$.
+Similar to those for the sparse example in Figure~\ref{fig.sparse}, we observe that the objective value $\omega$ monotonically decreases and the errors in two consecutive steps decrease quickly.
+It takes fewer than $30$ iterations to reach $e_X,e_Y \leq 3 \times 10^{-5}$ and $e_{XY} \leq 2 \times 10^{-4}$.
 The solution has a numerical rank $25$, as required by the rank constraint.
-For the estimated matrix $\widehat{A}$, the normalized error is $0.6977$ and the cosine score is $0.7164$.
+For the estimated matrix $\widehat{A}$, the normalized error is $0.6949$ and the cosine score is $0.7189$.